jackyan540/cs181-homework1/README.md

 ### problem1_4-Kernel-Loss-Function.py

-> Referred to as `T1_P1.py` in the specifications
+- Referred to as `T1_P1.py` in the specifications

-Calculate the loss with respect to three different kernels for the provided dataset.
+- Calculates the loss with respect to three different kernels for the provided dataset.